mmd-ahd/IBL-BWM-Reward-Circuit-Connectivity/README.md

 #### Gamma Band (30-45 Hz)
 ![Significant connectivity changes in the Gamma band](results/corrected_fig_gamma.png)

-The detailed statistical results, including p-values, q-values, and observed $\Delta$WPLI for all pairs and bands, are available in `correct_trials_results.csv` and `incorrect_trials_result.csv`.
+The detailed statistical results, including p-values, q-values, and observed $\Delta$WPLI for all pairs and bands, are available in `results/correct_trials_results.xslx` and `results/incorrect_trials_result.xslx`.

 ---